Non-vanishing of central $L$-values of the Gross family of elliptic curve: Abstract

 \section{Abstract}

-We prove non-vanishing theorems for the central values of $L$-series of certain quadratic twists of the Gross elliptic curve with complex multiplication by the imaginary quadratic field $\mathbb{Q}(\sqrt{-q})$, where $q$ is any prime congruent to $7$ modulo $8$.
+We prove non-vanishing theorems for the central values of~$L$-series of quadratic twists of the Gross elliptic curve with complex multiplication by the imaginary quadratic field $\mathbb{Q}(\sqrt{-q})$, where $q$ is any prime congruent to $7$ modulo $8$.
 This completes the non-vanishing theorems proven by Coates and the second author in which the primes $q$ were taken to be congruent to $7$ modulo $16$.
 From this, we obtain the finiteness of the Mordell--Weil group and the Tate--Shafarevich group for these curves.
-For a special prime $\mathfrak{P}$ lying above the prime $2$, we also prove a rank zero converse theorem and the $\mathfrak{P}$-part of the Birch--Swinnerton-Dyer conjecture for the higher-dimensional abelian varieties obtained by restriction of scalars.
+For a prime~$\mathfrak{P}$ lying above the prime~$2$, we also prove a converse theorem in the rank $0$ case and the $\mathfrak{P}$-part of the Birch--Swinnerton-Dyer conjecture for the higher-dimensional abelian varieties obtained by restriction of scalars.